Mclmadden/CB68/Week_3.md

 ### Wednesday 2/8

 When birdseye was rebooted, my ssh tunnels were closed and must be set up again.

-Following initial steps to set up vncserver --> still returning `channel 2: open failed: administratively prohibited: open failed`
+Following initial steps to set up vncserver --> returning `The connection was dropped by the server before the session could be established.`

 Center offset of PV diagrams on the protostellar outflow: slice perpendicular to the position angle of the outflow (142° in Imai et al. 2022).
 Slices taken along outflow should have P.A. = 232°.